 - Heat: Make sure and get the oil nice and hot before adding the fritters.
 You should hear them sizzle when you drop them in the skillet.
 It only takes about 1 minute on each side to cook them into the desired golden brown.

-Good Dipping Sauces for Fritters
+Additional Great Dipping Sauces for Fritters

-I have included a recipe in the notes for a yogurt-caper dipping sauce, but there are so many ways to completely change the flavor of fritters with a unique dip.
+I have included a recipe in the notes below for a yogurt-caper dipping sauce, but there are so many ways to completely change the flavor of fritters with a unique dip.
 Try this harissa or romesco or chimichurri sauce with any fritter recipe.
 Or add an Asian flair with a soy-based dip.

 Farm Fresh Zuccnini Fritters